null-err0r/Find-Device/README.md

-# FindDevice
+# Find Device
-find device with sms
+Find lost android device by sms
 # get ip with sms when internet connected
 # start mediaplayer with sms when device is silent